balanced/balanced.github.com/_posts/2014-05-14-tdd-your-api.md

 tests look like this:

 ```
-Feature: Test information
+Feature: Customers
-  We provide our users with a number of test credit card and bank account
-  numbers.
-These test numbers allow you to reproduce specific kinds of success
-  or failures to test your system.

-  We also provide test data for underwriting, identity verification, and AVS
-  information.

-  Note: all credit cards must include a future expiration date and month.
-This
-  is calculated automatically inside the test.

-  Scenario: Successful VISA charge.
-    The 4111111111111111 code gives you a VISA card that can be charged.

-    Given I've tokenized the card "4111111111111111" with the CVV "123"
+  Scenario: Creating a customer
-    When I debit the card
+    When I POST to /customers with the JSON API body:
+      """
+      {
+        "customers": [{
+          "name": "Balanced Testing"
+        }]
+      }
+      """
     Then I should get a 201 Created status code
-    Then the response is valid according to the "debits" schema
+    And the response is valid according to the "customers" schema
+    And the fields on this customer match:
+      """
+      {
+        "name": "Balanced Testing"
+      }
+      """
 ```

 I'm often skeptical of Cucumber, and it's often mis-used, but I think this is